kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 - In the second area, kill the 3 Storm Beasts near each other.
 - In the large area marked #5, use Force Enlightenment to kill the large Storm Beast.
 It should die in 1-2 hits.

-- Head to the entrance to Traya Academy, then go through more cutscenes til the second fight with Hanharr.
+- Head to the entrance to Traya Academy, then go through more cutscenes until the second fight with Hanharr.

 ### Hanharr 2
 - Plant all 5 Deadly Mines and run Hanharr through them.